You might drink milk every day or use it in cooking different foods or desserts. But, how much do you know about the history of milk?

 We can’t figure out why people favored drinking milk.
-Although people who don’t have the enzyme can drink small amounts of milk without a problem, humankind started to reduce the enzyme of milk by processing it into cheese and yogurt.
+Even people who don’t have the enzyme can drink small amounts of milk without a problem.
+Humankind started to reduce the enzyme of milk by processing it into cheese and yogurt.
 Apparently, people invented cheese way faster than the lactase persistence trait and used milk in this way.

 During the 18th and 19th centuries, drinking milk became more fashionable between Europeans and Americans.
 This popularity encouraged mothers to turn away from breastfeeding their babies, and instead, use the milk of cows for artificial feeding.
 This trend left the big cities such as Boston, New York, London, and Paris in disaster!

-The rate of death increased shockingly, especially in Manhattan, where the breweries were adjacent to dairy making places.
-People used the leftovers of the beer-making process to feed the cows, which in turn, resulted in the death of them in that city in infancy.
+The rate of death increased shockingly, especially in Manhattan, where the breweries were adjacent to dairy-making places.
+People used the leftovers of the beer-making process to feed the cows, which in turn, resulted in their death in that city in infancy.

 Before the industrial revolution, families used to produce the milk they needed by keeping cows in their barns or stables.
 But things changed during the 19th century, and mass production of milk with standards became globally accepted by industries.

-The exact reason behind testing the milk of cows is not apparent to us.
+The exact reason behind testing the milk of cows is not apparent in the history of milk.
 However, now that we know where cow’s milk comes from, we can answer this question better.